 Bi 202.
 Biochemistry Seminar.
-1 unit; all terms.
+I unit; all terms.
 A seminar on selected topics and on recent advances in the field.
 In charge: Mitchell.

 Bi 204.
 Genetics Seminar.
-1 unit; all terms.
+2 units; all terms.
 Reports and discussion on special topics.
 In charge: Edgar, Lewis.